-He has published 24 books including What I've Stolen, What I've Earned, poetry, from Hanging Loose Press; Blasphemy: New and Selected Stories, from Grove Press; and The Absolutely True Diary of a Part-Time Indian, a novel from Little, Brown Books for Children.
+He has published 25 books including the picture book, Thunder Boy Jr, and the novel, The Absolutely True Diary of a Part-Time Indian, from Little, Brown Books for Children; What I've Stolen, What I've Earned, poetry, from Hanging Loose Press; and Blasphemy: New and Selected Stories, from Grove Press.

 Smoke Signals, the movie he wrote and co-produced, won the Audience Award and Filmmakers Trophy at the 1998 Sundance Film Festival.

 A Spokane/Coeur d'Alene Indian, Alexie grew up in Wellpinit, Washington, on the Spokane Indian Reservation.